-- Inform the OECD and policymakers on the current challenges businesses face in wake of recent food price hikes, particularly in developing countries, what challenges it poses for businesses in developed countries, and showcase how businesses tackle these challenges;
+- Inform the OECD and policymakers on the challenges businesses face in wake of threats to the agricultural sector, particularly in developing countries, challenges they pose for businesses in developed countries, and showcase how businesses tackle these challenges;

-- Discuss policy actions to calm agricultural markets in the short term, and identify policy recommendations for making our food systems more resilient and sustainable in the long term, boosting agriculture productivity, innovation, and how it can contribute to evidence-based policy-making;
+- Discuss policy actions to calm agricultural markets in response to challenges, and identify policy recommendations for making our food systems more resilient and sustainable in the long term, boosting agriculture productivity, innovation, and how contributions to evidence-based policymaking can be made;

-The forum proved relevant for participating Baltic States, as the agri-food sector accounts for around 7% GDP in each Baltic State economy.
-Moreover, in light of the unjustified Russian invasion of Ukraine as well as the fact that Ukraine is—while suffering from one of the highest inflation rates in the EU—an important partner for food sector companies Baltic States, the forum focused on methods to build healthier, fairer, more sustainable and resilient food systems, such as technology development and implementation, start-up creation and new advanced farming methods.
+The forum proved relevant for participating Baltic States, as the agrifood sector accounts for around 7% GDP in each Baltic State economy.
+Moreover, in light of the unjustified Russian invasion of Ukraine as well as the fact that Ukraine is an important partner for food sector companies Baltic States, the Forum focused on methods to build healthier, fairer, more sustainable and resilient food systems, such as technology development and implementation, start-up creation and new advanced farming methods.